bigbio/quantms.io/docs/tools.rst

 .. code:: shell

-   --duckdb_max_memory   "The maximum amount of memory allocated by the DuckDB engine (e.g 4GB)" --duckdb_threads  "The number of threads for the DuckDB engine (e.g 4)" --file_num "The number of files being processed at the same time (default 100)"
+   --duckdb_max_memory   The maximum amount of memory allocated by the DuckDB engine (e.g 4GB) --duckdb_threads  The number of threads for the DuckDB engine (e.g 4) --file_num The number of files being processed at the same time (default 100)

 Inject some messages for DiaNN
 -------------------------------